cosmos510/asl-recognition/README.md

 - **frontend/**: HTML, CSS, and JavaScript for the UI.
 - **nginx/**: Configuration for serving static files with Nginx.
 - **docker-compose.yml**: Docker configuration.

-## Model Training

-The ASL recognition model is based on a CNN, trained with ASL datasets.
-Fine-tuning allows for accurate gesture recognition.
-Scripts for further customization are included.

 ## Contributing